lapig-ufg/docker-repo/docker-geoserver/README.md

 http://localhost/geoserver/web/

-### How to use ssl https with apache2 in front of geoserver
+# How to use ssl https with apache2 in front of geoserver, Step by step:

-# Step by step

 # First step: